Blendify/blender-manual/blender_docs/manual/modeling/curves/editing/introduction.rst

 *Curve Display* panel for how curves are displayed in the 3D View.

 Handles
-   Toggles the display of Bezier handles while in edit mode.
+   Toggles the display of Bézier handles while in edit mode.
 This does not affect the appearance of the curve itself.
 Normals
    Toggles the display of Curve Normals.
 Normal Size